Aman18sh/Information-Retrievel/README.md

 The project is divided into three key subtasks:

 1. Web scraping and CSV Conversion
+- News articles are scrapped from - https://www.indiatoday.in/india
 - Extracting the required text data and meta data from the articles.
 - Converting the extracted information into a stuctural CSV format